PPM Logo

 d.
 Assigns fair and appropriate sanctions to Respondents accepting responsibility for violating the Standards of Conduct.

 e.
-Participates in training sessions facilitated by the Office of Student Conduct.
+Participates in training sessions facilitated by SAGE.

 4. The duties and responsibilities of the Community Standards Board and Review Officers generally include: